dummy-ilh/MINE/Regression/LR/Ch13_Categorical_Predictors_Interactions.md

 **Q: In a model with an interaction term $x\times D$, what does the coefficient on $x$ alone mean?**
 A: It's the effect of $x$ specifically for the reference group ($D=0$) only — not an overall/average effect across all groups.
 The effect for the other group requires adding the interaction coefficient.
 *(Simple version: it's the effect for the baseline group only — you have to ask "for which group?" before trusting it.)*

+**Q: What does a negative interaction coefficient mean, physically, versus a positive one?**
+A: A positive interaction coefficient means the non-reference group's slope is steeper than the reference group's — the gap between groups widens as $x$ increases.
+A negative interaction coefficient means the opposite — the non-reference group's slope is flatter, so the gap narrows as $x$ increases (a "ceiling effect" or converging pattern).
+*(Simple version: positive interaction = lines fan apart; negative interaction = lines converge.)*

 **Q: If your interaction term is statistically significant but one of the main effects isn't, should you drop the non-significant main effect?**
 A: Generally no — removing a main effect while retaining its interaction violates the hierarchy/marginality principle and distorts the interpretation of the remaining coefficients; standard practice is to keep both main effects whenever their interaction is retained.